Otuyanyangayi/FitnessByOtuya/README.md

 * Custom API

 # MVP
+### Routines
-* The user can see all the routines and meals the have added.
+* The user can see all the routines they added.
+* The user can add more routines
+* the User can see the details of a specific routine
+* the User can delete the routines

+### Meals
+* That user can see all the meals they added.
-* The user can add more routines and meals
+* The user can add more meals
-* the user can delete routines and meals.
+* The user can delete the meals.
+* the user can see the details of a specific meal

-* Bonus: the user can toggle between dark mode and light mode.
+ Bonus: the user can toggle between dark mode and light mode.

 # Contacts